M66B/FairEmail/docs/FAQ-de-rCH.md

 The error '*Handshake failed ...
 HANDSHAKE_FAILURE_ON_CLIENT_HELLO ...*' might be caused by the provider still using RC4, which isn't supported since [Android 7](https://developer.android.com/about/versions/nougat/android-7.0-changes.html#tls-ssl) anymore.

 The error '*Handshake failed ...
-UNSUPPORTED_PROTOCOL or TLSV1_ALERT_PROTOCOL_VERSION ...*' might be caused by enabling hardening connections in the connection settings or by Android not supporting older protocols anymore, like SSLv3.
+UNSUPPORTED_PROTOCOL oder TLSV1_ALERT_PROTOCOL_VERSION ...*' kann durch das Aktivieren von abgehärteten Verbindungen in den Verbindungseinstellungen verursacht werden oder durch Android, das ältere Protokolle, wie SSLv3, nicht mehr unterstützt.

 Android 8 Oreo and later [do not support](https://developer.android.com/about/versions/oreo/android-8.0-changes#security-all) SSLv3 anymore.
 There is no way to workaround lacking RC4 and SSLv3 support because it has completely been removed from Android (which should say something).